 Italian Gerund has the same meaning as the -ing form in English.
-It uses subordinate clauses when the subject is already stated in the main clause.
-It is also often used to form hypothetical sentences, temporal subordinate clauses, and causal clauses.
+It is often used in subordinate clauses when the subject is already stated in the main clause.
+Furthermore, It is used to form hypothetical sentences, temporal subordinate clauses, and causal clauses.

 Italian Present Progressive

-The Italian Present Progressive is formed by using the Italian Gerund, together with the auxiliary verbs stare and andare.
-It indicates an action that is taking place in that exact moment or an action that is gradually changing.
+The Italian Present Progressive is formed by using the Italian Gerund, together with the auxiliary verb stare.

 - Marco sta studiando (Marco is studying) – stare (essere) + gerundio